 A Congressional Research Service report explains the current practices in the House and the Senate.

-Examples of “Dear Colleague letter” used in a sentence
+Use of “Dear Colleague letter” in a sentence

 - The Dear Colleague letter from the senator urged her colleagues to support the proposed legislation.